 The Wheeler Art Department

 In the most literal sense of the word, art is foundational for The Wheeler School.
-School founder Mary Colman Wheeler was an artist, trained in the ateliers of 19th century France.
-In her day, Miss Wheeler received international recognition as a pioneer in art education, participating in many symposia on the subject in the U.S. and abroad.
+School founder Mary Colman Wheeler was an artist, trained in the ateliers of 19th-century France.
+In her day, Miss Wheeler received international recognition as a pioneer in art education, participating in symposia on the subject in the U.S. and abroad.
 She is among the first American educators to fully integrate art into primary and secondary curricula.
 We are proud to continue the legacy of Mary C. Wheeler through our comprehensive Nursery-Grade 12 curriculum.

 Lower School: Developing Creative Strengths